natecostello/van_two_point_oh/van/vehicular/order_options/order_options.md

 	# no metatags
 cover:
 	# image file
-	# img: img
+ img: cover.jpeg
 	# if attribution is needed
 	# source: [vecteezy]
 	# url: url
 ---

-We went into the vehicle ordering process with a few years of using a large camper van and awareness of some of the high-level ordering options.
+We went into the vehicle ordering process after a few years of driving a large camper van and with some awareness of the available Transit options.
 Based on this, we had a few hard requirements:

 * All Wheel Drive: This vehicle would spend a lot of time at the beach and needed some snow capability.
 We've owned a wrangler and aren't kidding ourselves that this thing is going to be a rock crawler, but limited off road capability was a must.
 * Extended Length: For two adults doing a week or two at a time we could make a regular length work.
 For two adults, two cats, full time, an extended was a must for us.